 Addiction Recovery for Native Americans

-The available services depend on the wealth of the reservation that the native Indian belongs to.
+The available services depend on the wealth of the reservation that the native American belongs to.
 Poorer reservations have a limited capacity to offer assistance for alcohol and substance abuse recovery

 For Native Americans seeking help to overcome their addiction, there is hope.
 Formed in 1955, the Indian Health Service caters specifically to the needs of Native Americans in a culturally sensitive manner.
 Operating in 36 states, the IHS is a branch of the federal health system.
 To use the services of the HIS, you need to provide evidence that you belong to a federally recognized tribe.